GCP 504: Microeconomics and Trade Policy

 Class participation- 15 percent

-Before the course begins, please view the introduction to the course PowerPoint presentation.
-Please also introduce yourselves on the discussion board, saying a few words about your educational interests, professional activities, or anything else you think might be relevant.
+Before the course begins, please introduce yourselves on the discussion board, saying a few words about your educational interests, professional activities, or anything else you think might be relevant.
+Also view the textbook folder.

 Read Marshall’s Blackberries, Chapter 1, “Marshall’s Blackberries.”